psahindrakar/react-calculator/README.md

 # react-calculator
-A simple calculator to test reat, redux and redux-toolbelt capabilities
+A simple calculator to test reat, redux and redux-toolbelt capabilities.
+Tested only on Chrome.

 # How is this project generated
 - This project is created using create-react-app